OneKey-Network/addressability-framework/mvp-spec/operator-requirements.md

 # Operator Requirements

-⚠️ To **view diagrams** in this page, you are invited to install a browser extension such as [mermaid-diagrams](https://chrome.google.com/webstore/detail/mermaid-diagrams/phfcghedmopjadpojhmmaffjmfiakfil)
+⚠️ **Diagrams** in this page use the [Mermaid](https://mermaidjs.github.io/) language.
+We plan to install GitHub actions to automatically generate images from the diagrams, but until then, you are invited to install a browser extension such as [mermaid-diagrams](https://chrome.google.com/webstore/detail/mermaid-diagrams/phfcghedmopjadpojhmmaffjmfiakfil) to visualise them.
+You might need to **refresh the page** to get the rendered image.

 ## Introduction and definitions